shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 ## Solution 1: Subtraction method

-Although it is counterintuitive given the name of the function, the first method I'll introduce will involve substracting bit by bit from the target value until we have an array of random values that will definitely add up to the target value, possibly with a few extra random numbers to throw the user off.
+Although it is counterintuitive given the name of the problem, the first method I'll introduce will involve substracting bit by bit from the target value until we have an array of random values that will definitely add up to the target value, possibly with a few extra random numbers to throw the user off.

 ```js
 const addUpToOneNumber = (targetValue, arrayLength = 6) => {